jasonbot/weblog/content/weblog/llms.md

 ### Band-Aid 2: Injected Context (RAG)

-Very similar to the last point above with the search engine, we can make an LLM "know" things not baked into its model by pre-emptively doing a search engine queries on its behalf and by injecting snippets into its conversation context it can "know about" in its context to appear to be able to comment on user-relevant data.
+Very similar to the last point above with the search engine, we can make an LLM "know" things not baked into its model by preëmptively doing search engine queries on its behalf and by injecting snippets into its conversation context it can "know about" in its context to appear to be able to comment on user-relevant data.

 Some models now have larger context models in which the RAG approach is 'obsolete,' but technically the methodology is the same: inject massive amounts of non-model data into the context to get the LLM to be able to make mention of it.